Yaguate: Economy

 The road heading north from the town leads through several small neighborhoods to the Nizao river.
-There are many sand mines in the area, as well as some very good swimming spots as the river is very clear.
-Farther up the road is the Valdesia Dam.
+There are many sand mines in the area, as well as some fantastic swimming spots as the river is very clear.
+Further up the road is the Valdesia Dam.

-In 2003, the town suffered a flood that covered roughly half of the town.
+In 2003, a flood occurred that covered roughly half of the town.
 Missionaries from the Church of Jesus Christ of Latter Day Saints helped to rescue many people from the flood, although one person died, trapped behind a locked door.